Bill Dixon: Biography

 He was one of four featured musicians in the Canadian documentary Imagine the Sound (along with Cecil Taylor, Archie Shepp, and Paul Bley), 1981.

-In the later years of his life, he recorded with Cecil Taylor, Tony Oxley, William Parker, and Rob Mazurek.
+In the later years of his life, Dixon recorded with Cecil Taylor, Tony Oxley, William Parker, and Rob Mazurek.

 Dixon was noted for his extensive use of the pedal register, playing below the trumpet's commonly ascribed range and well into the trombone and tuba registers.
 He also made extensive use of half-valve techniques and used breath with or without engaging the traditional trumpet embouchure.
 He largely eschewed mutes, the exception being the Harmon mute, with or without stem.

-On June 16, 2010, Bill Dixon died in his sleep at his home in North Bennington, Vermont after suffering from an undisclosed illness.
+On June 16, 2010, Bill Dixon died in his sleep, aged 84, at his home in North Bennington, Vermont, after suffering from an undisclosed illness.